-Introduction to Finance (Prerequisites: junior standing, ECO 153-154 or the field of finance.
+Introduction to Finance

+(Prerequisites: junior standing, ECO 153-154 or 101, ACC 252 or 253, or permission of the instructor) This course introduces students to the field of finance.
 Topics include time value of money, risk analysis, basic operation of the capital markets, current asset and liability analysis, and introduction to the topics of capital budgeting and cost of capital calculation.